-2i.
+Requirements for 2i.
 TRANSPORTATION

 - Include transportation departments (and associated contracted providers, if used) in planning for return to service. - Buses are cleaned frequently.
-Conduct targeted cleanings between routes, with a focus on disinfecting frequently touched surfaces of the bus (see section 2j of the Ready Schools, Safe Learners guidance). - Staff must use hand sanitizer (containing between 60-95% alcohol) in between helping each child and when getting on and off the vehicle.
+Conduct targeted cleanings between routes, with a focus on disinfecting frequently touched surfaces of the bus (see section 2j). - Staff must use hand sanitizer (containing between 60-95% alcohol) in between helping each child and when getting on and off the vehicle.
 Gloves are not recommended; hand sanitizer is strongly preferred.
-If hand sanitizer is not available, disposable gloves can be used and must be changed to a new pair before helping each child. - Develop protocol for loading/unloading that includes visual screening for students exhibiting symptoms and logs for contacttracing.
-This must be done at the time of arrival and departure. - If a student displays COVID-19 symptoms, provide a face covering (unless they are already wearing one) and keep six feet away from others.
+If hand sanitizer is not available, disposable gloves can be used and must be changed to a new pair before helping each child. - Develop protocol for loading/unloading that includes visual screening for students exhibiting symptoms and logs for contact-tracing.
+This must be done at the time of arrival and departure. - If a student displays COVID-19 symptoms, provide a face covering (unless they are already wearing one) and keep 6 feet away from others.
 Continue transporting the student. - The symptomatic student shall be seated in the first row of the bus during transportation, and multiple windows must be opened to allow for fresh air circulation, if feasible. - The symptomatic student shall leave the bus first.
-After all students exit the bus, the seat and surrounding surfaces must be cleaned and disinfected. - If arriving at school, notify staff to begin isolation measures. - If transporting for dismissal and the student displays an onset of symptoms, notify the school. - Consult with parents/guardians of students who may require additional support (e.g., students who experience a disability and require specialized transportation as a related service) to appropriately provide service. - ☑ Drivers must wear masks or face coverings while driving, unless the mask or face covering interferes with the driver's vision (e.g., fogging of eyeglasses).
-Drivers must wear face coverings when not actively driving and operating the bus, including while students are entering or exiting the vehicle.
-A face shield may be an acceptable alternative, only as stated in Section 1h of the Ready Schools, Safe Learners guidance.
+After all students exit the bus, the seat and surrounding surfaces must be cleaned and disinfected. - If arriving at school, notify staff to begin isolation measures. - If transporting for dismissal and the student displays an onset of symptoms, notify the school. - Consult with parents/guardians of students who may require additional support (e.g., students who experience a disability and require specialized transportation as a related service) to appropriately provide service.